Panda-Lord/ftwo/README.md

 # ftwo
 Simple command line windows file renamer in Python.
-The idea behind this is similar to Excel 'find and replace', to replace every matching string within the specified range and replace it with a new string.
+The idea behind this is similar to Excel 'find and replace', to find every matching string within the specified range and replace it with a new string.

 Please note, extension of the file will not be replaced.
 It is simply removed and then added back on to the new name to avoid this.
 Where a file name already existed, or has been created in the process, duplicates will not be touched.
 See numbering option to change this.